ysyk2021/the-power-of-mindful-thinking-practicing-mindful-thinking-for-greater-clarity-and-focus/src/chapter-7-2.md

-Chapter 5: Using Mindful Thinking to Overcome Creative Blocks
+Using Mindful Thinking to Overcome Creative Blocks
 =============================================================

 In this chapter, we will explore how the practice of mindful thinking can help us overcome creative blocks and unleash our full creative potential.
 By cultivating a state of mindfulness, we can navigate through obstacles, tap into our innate creativity, and find new pathways for inspiration.